escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/dsge_instance_tutorial.rst

 Digging deeper into the DSGE model's instance's structure
 ==========================================================

-*Working with the DSGE model instance*
+*Working with DSGE model instances*

   The most useful feature is to call the model with the option `initlev=1`, because this will allow you more control over the steady-state computation of the model by permitting a closer interactive `inspection` of the DSGE model instance as created thus far.
 Let's demonstrate this